BaptisteBdn/docker-selfhosted-apps/gotify/README.md

 ## Configuration

-No specific configuration is required, just run :
+Replace the environment variables in `.env` with your own, then run :

 ```bash
 sudo docker-compose up -d